For those new to this website:

 Click here to read (and sign) the petition asking for Tupperware to formally respond to this concern!

 Check back here periodically for updates.
-Each time I add a new post I will upload a picture to the photo grid below, and link it to the post with the test results.
-Please take into consideration that just because (for example) one orange cup is negative for toxicants that does not mean that all items of that color will be negative!
-Case-in-point: the orange cup and funnel towards the bottom of this set of images appear to be identical (or nearly identical) in color, yet one is positive for toxicants and the other is negative!
+Each time I add a new article I will upload a picture to the photo grid below and link it to the post with the test results.
+Please take into consideration that just because (for example) one orange cup is negative for toxicants, that does not mean that all items of that color will be negative!
+Case-in-point: the orange cup and funnel toward the bottom of this image set appear to be identical (or nearly identical) in color, yet one is positive for toxicants and the other is negative!

 Click any of the images below to see the corresponding XRF test results (listing all metals found) for that exact item pictured.

-Please comment here on this post, or send me an e-mail with any additional information you might have to share with my readers.
-Thank you!: TamaraRubin@mac.om
+Please comment here on this article, or send me an e-mail with any additional information you might have to share with my readers!
+Thank you: TamaraRubin@mac.om

-If you appreciate this work and would like to see more test results like this, please consider contributing to the GoFundMe for my advocacy work: http://www.GoFundMe.com/LeadSafeMama.
+If you appreciate this work and would like to see more test results like this, please consider contributing to the GoFundMe for our advocacy work: http://www.GoFundMe.com/LeadSafeMama.

 Tamara, how do you decide what to test?

-Outside of this unexpected/random/bizarre, runaway hit [shall we refer to it as the “Vintage Tupperware Testing Surprise Party of 2019“? lol], if you are interested participating in the “regularly-scheduled programming” of day-in and day-out consumer goods testing that I normally coordinate here on this site, here is a post with more information about how that generally works.
+Outside of this unexpected/random/bizarre, runaway hit (shall we refer to it as the “Vintage Tupperware Testing Surprise Party of 2019?” lol), if you are interested participating in the “regularly-scheduled programming” of day-in and day-out consumer goods testing that I normally coordinate here on this site, here is an article with more information about how that generally works.